Skip to content

 @property

-def bgcolors(self) -> list[Color]:
+def bg_colors(self) -> list[Color]:

 """Return the list of background colors in the gradient."""

-return list(self._bgcolors) if self._bgcolors else []
+return list(self._bg_colors) if self._bg_colors else []

-def bgcolors(self, value: Optional[Sequence[Color]]) -> None:
+def bg_colors(self, value: Optional[Sequence[Color]]) -> None:

 """Set the list of background colors in the gradient."""

-self._bgcolors = list(value) if value else []
+self._bg_colors = list(value) if value else []

 @staticmethod